exurd/WiiShopliftingChannel/README.md

 # Instructions

 ## Before anything...
-[Backup.](https://wii.hacks.guide/bootmii.html) [Your.](https://wii.hacks.guide/bootmii.html) [NAND.](https://wii.hacks.guide/bootmii.html) If done correctly, you will be able to easily revert any changes made by the instructions or program.
+[Backup.](https://wii.hacks.guide/bootmii.html) [Your.](https://wii.hacks.guide/bootmii.html) [NAND.](https://wii.hacks.guide/bootmii.html) If backed up correctly, you will be able to easily revert any changes made by the instructions or program via BootMii.

 ## Preparation
 Download the [latest release](https://github.com/exurd/WiiLikeToParty/releases) and extract the zip file.

-There will be three files/folders: `apps`, `wad` `tickets.tar`.
+There will be two folders: `apps` and `wad`.
 Each of these files are important for the program to run.

 - The `apps` folder contains the program, called `WiiLikeToParty`.

-- The `wad` folder will contain two files.
-One is for Wii and the other is for the Wii U<!-- (or to nerds vWii)-->.
-Make sure to select the correct one for your console!
+- The `wad` folder will contain two patched IOS56 files and a forwarder.
+One patch is for Wii and the other is for the Wii U<!-- (or to nerds vWii)-->.
+Make sure to use the correct one for your console!

-- `tickets.tar` is the most important file.
-It contains ticket infomation for every title.

-With your SD Card mounted, and at root level (`D:\`, not `D:\folder\`), run through the following steps.
+With your SD Card mounted, and at root level (`D:\`, not `D:\folder\`), follow through these steps.

 1. Copy the `WiiLikeToParty` folder into the root `apps` folder on your SD card.
 2. Copy the correct `.wad` for your system to the root wad folder of your SD card.
-3. Copy the `tickets.tar` to the root of your SD card.

 Eject the SD card and insert into your console.